-Note:

-Where Independent Directors may be relieved from duties before the end of the fiscal year, please specify their date of discharge in the 'Remarks' Section.
-Their actual attendance rate (%) to the Audit Committee session shall be calculated on the basis of the number of
+Note 1: Where Independent Directors may be relieved from duties before the end of the fiscal year, please specify their date of discharge in the 'Remarks'' Section.
+Their actual attendance rate (%) to the Audit Committee session shall be calculated on the basis of the number of meetings called and actual number of sessions he/she attended, during his/her term of office.

-Where an election may be held for filling the vacancies of Independent Directors before the end of the fiscal year, please list out both the new and the discharged Independent Directors and specify the new, the discharged, and the reelected Independent Directors and the election date in the 'Remarks' Section.
+Note 2: Where an election may be held for filling the vacancies of Independent Directors before the end of the fiscal year, please list out both the new and the discharged Independent Directors and specify the new, the discharged, and the reelected Independent Directors and the election date in the 'Remarks' Section.
 Their actual attendance rate(%) of the Audit Committee meetings shall be calculated on the basis of the number of meetings called and the actual number of sessions he/she attended, during his/her term of office.